amboss-mededu/amboss-phrasio/README.md

 ```

 ## development
-pushes to the github npm registry on merge to master
+pushes to the github npm registry on merge to main